ankaAR/bestiario5e/_creatures/stench-kow.md

 damage_resistances: "cold, fire, poison"
 ---

-***Charge.*** If the kow moves at least 20 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 7 (2d6) piercing damage.
+***Charge.*** If the kow moves at least 20 feet straight toward a target and then hits it with a gore attack on the same turn, the target takes an extra 7 (2d6) puntos de daño perforante.

 ***Stench.*** Any creature other than a stench kow that starts its turn within 5 feet of the stench kow must succeed on a DC 12 Constitution saving throw or be poisoned until the start of the creature's next turn.
 On a successful saving throw, the creature is immune to the stench of all stench kows for 1 hour.

 ### Acciones

 ***Gore.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
-Impacto: 7 (1d6+4) piercing damage.
+Impacto: 7 (1d6+4) puntos de daño perforante.